 Coming all the way from Hamburg with her passion in Japanese, Antonia started her life as an exchange student in Japan since September 2019.
 Though her stay is only for a half year, she makes sure to always seize the moment, creating herself a memorable journey as a story to be told.

 Back in Germany, Antonia majored in Japanese studies and musicology.
 As part of the Japanese studies requirement, it is a must for her to study abroad in Japan.
 Antonia has chosen Waseda University as her study abroad destination and is currently studying in the School of Social Sciences.
-In this article, Antonia will be sharing her daily life and experiences in Japan.
+In this article, Antonia will be sharing her Japanese school life.
 Let’s see how she has been enjoying her exchange!

 For exchange students studying for either one or two semesters, most of the students will choose “Waseda Hoshien” as an accommodation.
 This student dormitory is only a 5-minute walk from Waseda’s main campus.
 Waseda Hoshien has three buildings and two different types of bedrooms, either a single or a twin type; furnitures like closets, a bed, a refrigerator, and a desk are all included inside the rooms.
 Also, there are public sharing facilities in Waseda Hoshien, which includes a kitchen, coin laundry, shower rooms, etc. Rental costs depends on the room type, which is around ¥60,000 to ¥80,000.

 What surprised Antonia was when she was informed that students won’t know which building or room they will be assigned to, and it was possible to not be selected at all.
 Students will need to write down their preferences and budget during the application.

 “Eventually, I got a room which cost me ¥60,000 per month.
 I will suggest to set your budget up to ¥70,000 to get more possibilities,” she said.